Parkinson’s Disease is a neurodegenerative disease that affects the neurons in an area of the brain that produce dopamine called the Substantia Nigra.

 - APOE4 indicates an increased risk

-Now, test results for an APOE2 doesn’t mean you can’t or won’t get alzheimer’s and a positive test for APOE4 doesn’t mean you definitely will develop alzheimer’s, it is just one of the most commonly discussed risk factors to consider when addressing lifestyle and nutritional modifications when supporting brain health, or directing care towards mild cognitive impairment and the diagnosis of alzheimer’s.
+Now, test results for an APOE2 don’t mean you can’t or won’t get Alzheimer’s, and a positive test for APOE4 doesn’t mean you definitely will develop Alzheimer’s, it is just one of the most commonly discussed risk factors to consider when addressing lifestyle and nutritional modifications when supporting brain health, or directing care towards mild cognitive impairment and the diagnosis of alzheimer’s.

 “The APOE4 gene essentially over-competes against E2 and E3 for the insulin receptor and goes on to create more damage inside the neuron by clumping together and creating toxic end products” — Mayo Clinic (Read More)

 Blood sugar dysregulation (aka insulin resistance, aka Type-3 Diabetes which occurs in the brain) is a major, if not the biggest contributor to the development of Alzheimer’s.
 With all the risk factors we list, blood sugar imbalances seem to be the biggest trigger for tipping the scales towards degeneration of these parts of the brain.

 “Type 3 diabetes occurs when neurons in the brain become unable to respond to insulin, which is essential for basic tasks, including memory and learning.
 Some researchers believe insulin deficiency is central to the cognitive decline of Alzheimer’s disease.” — Mayo Clinic (Read More)